Late Night with Seth Meyers: Critical reception

 The 2016 election cycle allowed the show to further increase its focus on politics, satirizing the daily news both in the monologue and longform "A Closer Look" segments.
 At the behest of NBC executives, Late Night does not attempt to "equally cover" the news.
-Rather, jokes and segments are written openly from Meyers' more liberal viewpoint.
+Rather, jokes and segments are written openly from Meyers's more liberal viewpoint.
 This is also, in part, to help distinguish the show from its lead-in, The Tonight Show Starring Jimmy Fallon, which attempts to skewer from an unbiased perspective.
-Meyers' transition from broad appeal comedy to his personal views has been critically praised, saying that the show has been able to find its own footing more in these political pieces.
+Meyers's transition from broad appeal comedy to his personal views has been critically praised by some outlets, saying that the show has been able to find its own footing more in these political pieces.
 Conversely, Jonny Coleman of LA Weekly called Meyers a "purveyor of toxic fluff" who has "demonstrated zero political efficacy."
-Dave Itzkoff of The New York Times praised "A Closer Look" and Meyers for embracing a more political style, noting "This approach has helped "Late Night," which was drawing more than 1.6 million viewers at the end of last year, stand out in a crowded field of competitors, and has earned Mr. Meyers praise from viewers, critics and his fellow hosts."
+Dave Itzkoff of The New York Times praised "A Closer Look" and Meyers for embracing a more political style, noting "This approach has helped 'Late Night', which was drawing more than 1.6 million viewers at the end of last year, stand out in a crowded field of competitors, and has earned Mr. Meyers praise from viewers, critics and his fellow hosts."

-The show has received four Primetime Emmy Award nominations for writing, and two for directing.
+The show has received five Primetime Emmy Award nominations for writing, and two for directing.
 In 2022, Late Night with Seth Meyers received its first Outstanding Variety Talk Series nomination.
+The show earned its second nomination for Outstanding Talk Series in 2023.

 Broadcast

 In MENA Countries, the show airs on OSN First Comedy HD, And re-airs two hours after the presentation on OSN First Comedy +2.

-The show started airing across Europe on CNBC Europe from November 1, 2016 at 23:00 GMT (00:00 CET), as a replacement for The Tonight Show Starring Jimmy Fallon which used to occupy the same slot, however from November 2016 the Tonight Show has exclusive broadcast rights across Europe on the E! channel so Late Night was chosen as its replacement.
+The show started airing across Europe on CNBC Europe from November 1, 2016, at 23:00 GMT (00:00 CET), as a replacement for The Tonight Show Starring Jimmy Fallon which used to occupy the same slot, however from November 2016 the Tonight Show has exclusive broadcast rights across Europe on the E! channel so Late Night was chosen as its replacement.

 The show airs on CNBC Europe Mondays to Fridays at 22:30 GMT/BST (23:30 CET).
 Episodes now air in an uncut one hour format, airing episodes on a one-day delay from US transmission.
 On Saturdays and Sundays, episodes of the show air in an uncut one hour format from 20:00 GMT/BST (21:00 CET) with three episodes airing on a Saturday and three episodes airing on a Sunday.
 The weekend episodes are from editions which had aired around a week before across the USA.

 In Hong Kong and Southeast Asia, the show airs on Rock Entertainment from weeknights at 23:30 HKT (22:30 for THA/WIB), 12 hours after its U.S. telecast (with the Friday episode airs on Monday).